 Star Trek: The Next Generation (season 5, episode 18, Cause and Effect)

-Even the future isn’t immune to the loop.
-When the Enterprise is caught in a time loop that sees the ship destroyed again and again after colliding with the USS Bozeman, those aboard start to experience déjà vu and catch on to what might be happening.
-How will they escape the loop and boldly go, well … anywhere?
-It’s going to take more than a “make it so” from Captain Jean-Luc Picard.
+Not even the future is immune to the loop.
+The Enterprise gets caught in a time loop that sees the ship destroyed over and over upon colliding with the USS Bozeman.
+Those aboard eventually start experiencing déjà vu, catching on to what’s happening.
+It’s going to take more than a “make it so” from Captain Jean-Luc Picard to enable them to escape the loop and boldly go, well … anywhere.

 Created by: Gene Roddenberry